ash/raku-course/essentials/more-on-functions/mind-the-space/index.md

 So, calling `f (5, 6)` means that we are passing a list to the function.
 A list as a single entity. (`List` is a data type that will be covered in the second part of the course.)

-The bottom line: to avoid such issues, do not add a space between the name of the function and the parentheses of the function signature.
+The bottom line: to avoid such issues, do not add a space between the name of the function and the parentheses with the arguments of the function.

 {% include nav.html %}